 - Mediation is a cost-effective method for resolving disputed issues for couples who wish to work together and can do so with honesty and openness to the process.

-Our Wisconsin divorce settlement lawyers are aggressive advocates in family court.
+Our Wisconsin divorce lawyers are aggressive advocates in family court.
 If your spouse is not willing to settle, we have the experience to prepare and present the strongest case for trial.
-We have a successful record of protecting the rights and financial interests of our clients in cases that needed to go to trial.
+We have a successful record of protecting the rights and financial interests of our clients in family legal cases that have needed to go to trial.